Nucleon decays into three leptons: Noncontact contributions: Leading-order diagrams

 It should be noticed that diagrams mediated by pseudoscalar mesons can also be replaced by octet vector mesons such as $\omega,\rho, K^*$.
 However, for a given dim-6 BNV operator, these contributions are suppressed compared to other diagrams involving the same operator shown in \cref{tab:LO-diagrams}.
 This suppression arises mainly from three factors.
 First, vector mesons have relatively larger masses and widths, which leads to suppression through propagator effects.
 Second, their couplings to charged lepton currents are extremely small, as evidenced by the much smaller branching ratios of their leptonic decays, as shown in the last two columns of \cref{tab:data} in \cref{app:meson_decay}.
-Third, the $\rho^0$- and $\omega$-mediated diagrams involve the same BNV operators as the photon-mediated diagrams.
-Due to their small leptonic branching ratios, the former contributions are negligible compared to the latter.
+Third, the $\rho^0$- and $\omega$-mediated diagrams involve the same BNV operators as the photon-mediated diagrams, and we will demonstrate in the next section that the former contributions are subdominant compared to the latter.

 In the following, we provide a detailed discussion of the leading contributions to the processes in each class, along with the corresponding BNV operators that induce them.
 We start with the $\Delta(B-L)=0$ sector.